ournetworks/2019/notes/2019-03-30-planning-call.md

 - We sold 100 last year, aim for 150 attendees this year
 - Drop RSVP chair from perk
 - ben: Hand-drawn poster or marketing retractable!
-- Outreach n April for previous sponsers
+- Outreach in April for previous sponsors
     - + Mozilla? ben connection

 ## Aspirational Vibes